 2. Compliance With Law.

-Customer shall not post, transmit, re-transmit or store material on or through any of Services or Products which, in the sole judgment of Hotwireless
+Customer shall not post, transmit, re-transmit or store material on or through any of Services or Products which, in the sole judgement of Hotwireless

 (i) is in violation of any local law or regulation,